jasonmccampbell/gphoto-sort/README.md

 # Why Rust?
 I originally started writing this in Bash, but got to the point where it exceeded my Bash-foo and I was having to look too much up.
 Normally I'd failover to Python, but I write C++ professionally and like the idea of utilities being small and fast.
-However, I would never use C++ because it's too much work.
-I was curious, how is Rust's "dynamic range", its ability to do high-level script-type work as well as the typical low-level development?
+I would never use C++ because it's too much work so I was curious about Rust's "dynamic range", its ability to do high-level script-type work as well as the typical low-level development?

 As you can see, doing this in Rust is only a little more code than Python would likely have been.
 It is really the